fylgja/site/src/features/darkmode.md

 _Depending on what theme your using._

-For this we made a small css rule for dark mode.
+For this we made a small CSS rule for dark mode.
 And added a small bit of JS to toggle the state.
 If the user prefers a specific mode over the system default one.